apache/mxnet/docs/api/initializer.rst

 Or, if full behavior customization is needed, override the following function

-.. function:: call(self :: AbstractInitializer, name :: Base.Symbol, array :: NDArray)
+.. function:: init(self :: AbstractInitializer, name :: Base.Symbol, array :: NDArray)